sfwa/iomon/README.md

 * `twim_pdca.c` is used by `i2cdevice.c` and the various I2C drivers to handle
   I2C "transactions" (write/read sequences) and DMA-based I2C commands;
 * `ui.c` implements flashing lights in response to various conditions;
-* `venus638_gps.c` is a USART-based driver for the Venus638 binary message protocol.
 * `ubx_gps.c` is a USART-based driver for the u-blox UBX binary protocol.